A Semi-supervised CART Model for Covariate Shift: Classification and regression trees

 This sample selection bias undermines the external validity of a trial by limiting its representativeness of the broader diabetic population.
 As a result, any conclusions drawn from the trial outcomes may not accurately generalize to the broader spectrum of diabetic patients, especially those who face difficulties in accessing healthcare or show more complicated disease presentations.
 Therefore, the predictive model may not be optimal, and this can compromise the reliability of subsequent clinical decisions and healthcare interventions based on the trial findings.

 Let us consider a dichotomous variable $W$ that indicates the domain of the sample, where $W = 1$ signifies that the unit belongs to the target domain, and $W = 0$ indicates that the unit is in the training domain.
 We may address sample selection bias in classical regression models by including variables correlated with $W$ in the prediction model.
-When these variables are included, the outcome $y$ becomes independent of the sample selection index $W$, ensuring that $P(Y|X, W=0) = P(Y|X, W=1) = P(Y|X)$.
+When these variables are included, the outcome $Y$ becomes independent of the sample selection index $W$, ensuring that $P(Y|X, W=0) = P(Y|X, W=1) = P(Y|X)$.
 This method effectively mitigates sample selection bias because regression directly models the conditional probability $P(Y|X)$, remaining unaffected by the distribution of $X$.
 This is analogous to the ``Missing at Random" (MAR) assumption in missing data problem, where the probability of missingness depends only on the observed data \citep{little2019statistical}.

 However, sample selection bias presents a different challenge when using tree-based models.
-CART, as well as other tree-based models, splits the data by selecting the most informative predictor at each node, conditioning only on one variable $X^{(j)}$ during each binary split, as shown in Eq. \ref{eq:5}.
+CART, as well as other tree-based models, splits the data by selecting the most informative predictor at each node, conditioning only on one variable $X^{(j)}$ during each binary split, as shown in Eq (\ref{eq2}).
 Since the model relies on a single variable at each split, the loss function cannot simultaneously incorporate all the variables that influence the selection mechanism.
-Consequently, sample selection bias persists in the split of tree-based models $L_n(j, s | W = 0) \neq L_n(j, s | W = 1) \neq L_n(j, s)$, even when the target sample is a specific subgroup of the source sample.
-More specifically, the split criterion $L_n(j, s)$ is sensitive to the distribution of $X$.
-If the distribution of $X$ differs in source and target domains, indicator variables $\mathds{1}_{X_i \in C}$, $\mathds{1}_{X_i^{(j)} \le s}$, and $\mathds{1}_{X_i^{(j)} > s}$ in the Eq. \ref{eq:5} vary in the two domains so that $\bar{Y}_{C_{l}}$ and $\bar{Y}_{C_{r}}$ are different in source and target domains.
-All these factors ultimately influence the selection of the split in CART.
-In the appendix, we provide a simple example demonstrating how sample selection bias affects linear regression models and CART models differently.
+Consequently, sample selection bias persists in the split of tree-based models, meaning $L_n(j, s)$ will be different for source ($W = 0$) and target ($W = 1$) domains.
+The split criterion $L_n(j, s)$ is sensitive to the distribution of $X$, which influences the resulting distributions of observations in the descendant nodes.
+In the appendix \ref{app1}, we provide a simple example demonstrating how sample selection bias affects linear regression models and CART models differently.

 In short, the distribution of split variables can affect how units are partitioned into two child nodes and the estimates in them \citep{zadrozny2004learning}.
 This is true regardless of whether the support of target sample is broader or more restricted.